“Are you sure you’ve never seen Master Neddrick before?” Robin asked for the fifth time.

 “Looks like we’re in for some rain,” Robin sighed.

-“Think we could stay in an inn tonight?”
+“Think we could stay at an inn tonight?”
 Dean asked.

 “I don’t know.
 We don’t have that much money, and we haven’t seen a lot of villages.”
 Robin glared at the sky.
 “We may not have a choice.”